John Farnham: "You're the Voice" and Whispering Jack

-Initially, public interest in the re-branded former teen-idol was difficult to cultivate, and radio stations refused to play Farnham's album.
+Initially, public interest in the re-branded former teen idol was difficult to cultivate, and radio stations refused to play Farnham's album.
 Things, however, started to change after Sydney radio station 2Day FM played its first single, "You're the Voice", which was released in September 1986.
 Henceforth, radio stations began receiving requests for the song.
 Its television debut was on Hey Hey It's Saturday with Skyhook's Greg Macainsh providing bass guitar.
-"You're the Voice", peaked at No. 1 in Germany, Sweden and Australia, as well as being a top ten hit in some European countries: #3 in Switzerland, #6 in the UK, and No. 6 in Austria.
-The song was written by Andy Qunta (ex-Icehouse), Keith Reid (Procol Harum), Maggie Ryder and Chris Thompson (ex-Manfred Mann's Earth Band).Whispering Jack, released in October, became the highest-selling album by an Australian act in Australia, at the time, and peaked at number one on the Australian Album Charts for a total of 25 weeks.
+"You're the Voice", peaked at No. 1 in Germany, Sweden and Australia, as well as being a top ten hit in some European countries: #3 in Switzerland, #6 in his native country, the UK, and No. 6 in Austria.
+The song was written by Andy Qunta (ex-Icehouse), Keith Reid (Procol Harum), Maggie Ryder and Chris Thompson (ex-Manfred Mann's Earth Band).

+Whispering Jack, released in September, became the highest-selling album by an Australian act in Australia, at the time, and peaked at number one on the Australian Album Charts for a total of 25 weeks.
 As of 2006, it was 24× platinum indicating sales of over 1.68 million units in Australia alone.
 The album was released internationally on RCA/BMG and peaked at No. 1 in Sweden, No. 3 in Austria, and Top 20 in Norway.
 In August 1988 it returned to the Australian Top Ten.
 It also was the first Australian made music CD released in Australia.
-Other charting Australian singles were December's "Pressure Down", which peaked at No. 4, March 1987's "Touch of Paradise" and October's "Reasons".
+Other charting Australian singles were December's "Pressure Down", which peaked at No. 4, March 1987's "Touch of Paradise" and September's "Reasons".

 After the success of the album, Farnham followed with Jack's Back Tour; an initial itinerary of eleven performances was thought to be enough considering they were up against tours by Michael Jackson and Billy Joel; however, after high ticket sales, it was extended by eight more shows and made use of larger venues.
 At that time, Jack's Back Tour was the highest-grossing tour by an Australian act.
 John Farnham Band now consisted of Garsed on lead guitar, David Hirschfelder on keyboards (ex-Little River Band), Macainsh on bass and Angus Burchall on drums.

 Farnham also had three tracks featured on the Rad movie soundtrack released in 1986.